blockchyp/blockchyp-go/README.md

 When you execute a refund without referencing a previous transaction, we call this a *free range refund*.

 We don't recommend it, but it is permitted.
-Just pass in a Terminal Name and an amount.
+If you absolutely insist on doing it, pass in a Terminal Name and an amount.

-You can even execute a manual or keyed refund by passing the `manual` flag to a free range refund request.
+You can execute a manual or keyed refund by passing the `ManualEntry` field to a free range refund request.

 **Gift Card Refunds**